kapil11389/Poem_Generation/README.md

 # Generating text

 We finally use the generated model to predict one character at a time.
-We use this characters and generate another character and the cycle goes on.
+We use thess characters and generate another character and the cycle goes on.

 ![image](https://user-images.githubusercontent.com/41421032/91055783-bfe66980-e642-11ea-96b1-5598ec0551fc.png)